Protein, physical activity, and exercise

 While dietary protein may indirectly contribute to this source of energy, most will come from catabolism of your body proteins during metabolism.

-Despite this small contribution to your energy requirement, protein containing foods (such as eggs), protein shakes and supplements are often promoted as if protein is a major contributor to energy.
+Despite this small contribution to your energy requirement, protein containing foods (such as eggs), and protein shakes and supplements are often promoted as if protein is a major contributor to energy.

 Conversely, these supplements may not provide you with the full range of macro and micro nutrients, and phytochemicals your body needs that whole foods in a balanced eating plan do.